opsschool/curriculum/inits.rst

     ...

 This snippet reveals that upstart will ``stop`` the ``avahi-daemon`` at the same time as dbus.
-Unlike many other daemons that depend on the hole filesystem, upstart will ``start`` ``cgroup-lite`` as soon as the ``/sys`` filesystem is mounted.
+Unlike many other daemons that depend on the whole filesystem, upstart will ``start`` ``cgroup-lite`` as soon as the ``/sys`` filesystem is mounted.

 Upstart is also able to "supervise" programs: that is, to restart a program